influxdata/telegraf/plugins/inputs/teamspeak/README.md

   username = "serverqueryuser"
   ## Password for ServerQuery
   password = "secret"
+  ## Nickname of the ServerQuery client
+  nickname = "telegraf"
   ## Array of virtual servers
   # virtual_servers = [1]
 ```